collinsullivanhub/Toucan-IDS/README.md

 *I have included an example log file also in which I ran the program on a /24 network and did an arp-scan just to generate some activity

+# Toucan supports both python 2 and 3!
+Use toucan.py for Python 2.7
+Use toucan3.py for Python 3.4

 # Usage:
 - sudo python toucan.py
 - (enter Default Gateway) 192.168.0.1